-\textcite{Challet:2003} highlighted that many early LOB models assumed that model parameters (such as the arrival rate of new limit orders) were constant through time.
-They therefore produced an agent-based model with parameters that varied over time, and compared its output to a version of the same model where such parameters were instead held fixed.
-They found that allowing the parameters to vary resulted in the emergence of a heavy-tailed distribution of mid-price movements, autocorrelated mid-price returns, and volatility clustering.
+\citet{Challet:2003} studied how allowing the parameters of a simple ABM of an LOB to vary in time affected the traded price series, concluding that it resulted in the emergence of a heavy-tailed distribution of mid-price changes, autocorrelated mid-price returns, and volatility clustering.
+They noted that many LOB models assume that parameter values remain constant in time, and they conjectured that several stylized facts (see Section \ref{stylizedfacts}) might be caused by real traders changing their actions over time.

-\textcite{Lillo:2007limit} showed how an agent-based model could explain the empirically observed power-law distribution of relative prices of incoming orders (see Section \ref{relpricearrivals}).
-In particular, he solved a utility maximization problem to show that if mid-price movements were assumed to followed a Brownian motion, each perfectly rational agent should choose the relative price of their submitted orders to be: where $g(\alpha)$ describes the individual agent's risk aversion, $T$ is the individual agent's maximum time horizon (i.e., the maximum length of time that the agent is willing to wait before performing the trade), and $V$ is the market volatility.
-He then studied how empirically observed homogeneity in $g$ and $T$ and empirically observed fluctuations in $V$ affected the relative price choices of many interacting agents with different risk aversions $g$ and different maximum time horizons $T$.
-He found that heterogeneity in $T$ was the most likely source of the power-law tails in the distribution of $\Delta_x$, and that the homogeneity in $g$ and fluctuations in $V$ that were empirically observed in a wide range of markets were unlikely to lead to a power-law tail in the distribution of $\Delta_x$.
+\citet{Lillo:2007limit} showed how an ABM could explain the empirically observed power-law distribution of relative prices of incoming orders (see Section \ref{relpricearrivals}).
+In particular, he solved a utility maximization problem to show that if mid-price movements were assumed to follow a Brownian motion, then each perfectly rational agent should choose the relative price of their submitted orders to be where $g(\alpha)$ describes the agent's risk aversion, $T$ is the agent's maximum time horizon (i.e., the maximum length of time that the agent is willing to wait before performing the trade), and $V$ is the market volatility.
+He then studied how empirically observed homogeneity in $g$ and $T$ and fluctuations in $V$ affectted the price choices of interacting agents with different risk aversions $g$ and different maximum time horizons $T$.
+He concluded that heterogeneity in $T$ was the most likely source of the power-law tails in the distribution of ${\delta^x}^{*}$, and that the homogeneity in $g$ and fluctuations in $V$ that have been observed empirically in a wide range of markets were unlikely to lead to a power-law tail in the distribution of ${\delta^x}^{*}$.